-- by managing the Council's expenditure prudently. - by reporting progress against outcomes. - by encouraging participation within the district. - by managing risks well. - by providing strong advocacy for Carterton district within local government, and to central government and other agencies. - by identifying needs in the community and gaps in services and outcomes - through shared services.
+- by reporting progress against outcomes. - by encouraging participation within the district. - by managing risks well. - by providing strong advocacy for Carterton district within local government, and to central government and other agencies. - by identifying needs in the community and gaps in services and outcomes - through shared services.